 REVOCATION OF PERMITS

-If a permit is revoked, the Building Safety Manager or designee will require the permit holder to return the permit card and will state the reason(s) for the revocation.
+When revoking a permit, the Building Safety Director’s designee will require the permit holder to return the permit card and will state the reason(s) for the revocation.

 The Building Safety Department strives to issue Fast-Track Residential Building Permits for new construction in 4 to 7 business days after a permit application is submitted with specific required prior approvals.
 With support from the Wilmington-Cape Fear Home Builders Association (WCFHBA) and from the County Manager, the Building Safety Department implemented the Fast-Track program on April 3, 2017, to better serve new construction residential building customers, and to expedite the new construction residential permit process.